charlesmadjeri/inmoov-ros2-system/README.md

    cd inmoov-ros2-system
    ```

+2. From the `.env.example` file, create and configure your local `.env` file in the root directory with the required variables.
+Never push your `.env`.

-2. Review the `docker-compose.yml` file to ensure it meets your project’s requirements.
+3. Review the `docker-compose.yml` file to ensure it meets your project’s requirements.

-3. Use the `Makefile` commands listed above to build, run, and manage your Docker environment.
+4. Use the `Makefile` commands listed above to build, run, and manage your Docker environment, and deploy to the NUC.

 ## License

 This project is licensed under the MIT License with Non-Commercial Use.
-See the LICENSE.md file for details.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing